poult-lab/daily-word/english_words_ learning.md

 15.might as well  [maɪt æz wel]

 If no one else wants it, we might as well give it to him.

-16.seabass / ˈsiˌbæs /

-[noun] "any of numerous marine fishes of the family Serranidae"

-17.bass [beɪs]

-[noun] He always plays his stereo with the bass turned right up. "the lowest tone or part in music, for instruments or voices"

-[adj] a bass voice. "low in tone"